 A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
-Biological products are drugs that are more complex than typical drugs.
+Biological products are drugs that are more complex than typical drugs are called biological products.
 On the Drug List, when we refer to drugs, this could mean a drug or a biological product.